faa2025/camera/README.md

 The project architecture consists of the following components:

 - **Frontend**: A React application that provides a user interface and interacts with the Sprin Boot backend application via REST API calls.
 It additionally displays an embedded livefeed from the camera.
 - **Backend**: Consists of a Spring Boot application and server.
 The Spring Boot application that handles business logic, manages data interaction, and serves as a REST API provider.
 It processes requests from the frontend and communicates with the server and the database.
 The server runs scripts and the AI tools for human detection.
--**AI**: Analyzes snapshots from the surveillance camera footage to detect persons (and vehicles?).
+- **AI**: Analyzes snapshots from the surveillance camera footage to detect persons (and vehicles?).
 Runs on the backend server.
 - **Database**: The project's database stores users an d (?).
 H2 is used for local development, while MySQL is used for production deployment.
--**Camera**: TBA
+- **Camera**: TBA

 ### Architecture Diagram